Blog > Articles

 Oftentimes there are unrecognized patterns that drive emotional eating.
 For example, many people use food as a “reward” for a stressful day at work and turn to calorie laden snack foods.
 Others crave their favorite ice cream during their favorite weeknight TV show.
 These patterns and behaviors become so ingrained in our daily lives we don’t think about it, until we pause to take a moment and ask “am I hungry?” “or “am I seeking comfort?”

-Food and Mood Journaling Food journaling is a tool you can use to help you identify exactly when and why you emotionally eat.
+Food and mood journaling Food journaling is a tool you can use to help you identify exactly when and why you emotionally eat.
 Writing down what, when, and why you eat can help you notice patterns.
 A bad day may have led to late night snacking or a stressful deadline may have led to an unneeded snack.
 As you journal, you can identify the moments you turned to food, the event that took place and the emotions you were feeling that drove you to eat.
 This information allows you to pause and take note of such situations and be ready for them in the future.

 P A U S E Take a moment before eating and ask, am I hungry?
 Why am I eating?
 It could very well be because it’s time for you to eat.
 But many times, just those few seconds allows you to think and you give yourself the opportunity to decide whether this snack is needed (physical hunger) or simply wanted (emotional hunger).
 A simple pause can help you identify triggers, patterns, and help you understand the difference between your emotional hunger cues or physical hunger cues.